What makes our customer engagement software enterprise-grade?

 Our software is localized into 7 languages (and growing, see more), so agents and administrators can work in their language of choice.

-Enterprises get access to wider pool of talent and acquire good citizen karma when they make their technology accessible to people with disabilities:
+Enterprises get access to a wider pool of talent and acquire good citizen karma when they make their technology accessible to people with disabilities:

 - JAWS Screen Reader is supported to provide solution for blind call center users